 He was commissioned lieutenant on 29 January 1761 and promoted commander of the Viper 10 on 25 November 1768, serving at Boston and retaining her until posted captain on 3 October 1770 when he joined the Romney 50 with the broad pennant of his brother-in-law, Commodore Samuel Hood in North America in order to bring him home.

 In February 1775 he commissioned the new Surprise 28, going out to the Newfoundland station in May and then sailing from Plymouth in the following spring to serve under Captain Charles Douglas at the relief of Quebec on 6 May 1776, where he captured the rebel privateers Maria on 7 May and Gaspee eight days later.
-He sailed for Newfoundland again during January 1777 and April 1778, capturing the rebel privateer Harlequin in September 1778.
-In April 1779 he sat on the court-martial of Vice-Admiral Sir Hugh Palliser following the politically-charged recriminatory aftermath from the Battle of Ushant on 27 July 1778.
+He sailed for Newfoundland again during January 1777 and April 1778, being present at the capture of the islands of Miquelon and St. Pierre on 14 September 1778, and taking the rebel privateer Harlequin in the same month In April 1779 he sat on the court-martial of Vice-Admiral Sir Hugh Palliser following the politically-charged recriminatory aftermath from the Battle of Ushant on 27 July 1778.

 In 1780 he joined the Thetis 32, being part of Captain John Moutray’s escort to a richly laden convoy that was picked off by the Franco / Spanish fleet on 9 August 1780.
 Linzee returned to England with news of that catastrophe.
 In November 1780 he went out to the Leeward Islands with Rear-Admiral Sir Samuel Hood’s squadron, but in a hurricane on 12 May 1781 the Thetis was wrecked off St. Lucia.